 Adopting the above six tips will offer your resume its best shot at appearing fresh and timeless.

-If you want more tips and hints for perfecting your resume, here are five more common resume mistakes that can cost you the interview.
+If you want more tips and hints for perfecting your resume, here are 11 more common resume mistakes that can cost you the interview.

 Virginia Franco is a multi-certified executive resume and LinkedIn writer and founder of Virginia Franco Resumes.
 She offers customized executive resume and LinkedIn profile writing services for the 21st century job seeker.

 Biron Clark is a former Executive Recruiter who has worked with hundreds of job seekers, reviewed thousands of resumes and LinkedIn profiles, and recruited for top venture-backed startups and Fortune 500 companies.
 He has been advising job seekers since 2012 to think differently in their job search and land high-paying, competitive positions.